Dymirt/password_generator/README.md

 - "p" and "P" canged in to "%"
 - "s" and "S" canged in to "$"
 - All spases is ignored.
-- All upper case symbols are converted to lower case and so on.

 How to use it
 1. Run the program